 Skyline - The proposed buildings will provide a new feature on the City's skyline.
-The proposed buildings will create visual interest from several different vantage points.
+The proposed building will create visual interest from several different vantage points.

 Site Design, Building Design, Massing and Scale - The subject site is designed to have a development that will be developed at a scale that is compatible with the existing and planned built form for the surrounding neighbourhood.
-The three towers have well defined podiums and building step backs which helps enhance the public realm.
+The proposed mixed use building includes a well defined 8 storey podiums and building step backs which helps enhance the public realm.
+Massing is broken up at the 8th and 25th storeys on the tower which mitigate overlook issues and shadow impacts.